Planning a trip to Niagara Falls, New York is a bit more involved than I originally thought! Obviously, seeing Niagara Falls is the main attraction.

 Downtown Niagara Falls, New York is quite walkable, so after checking in, enjoy dinner at one of the many restaurants in town.

 9 – 11:30 am: Aquarium of Niagara.
-Located near the waterfront with ample free parking nearby, this is a great attraction for the elementary and preschool crowd.
+Located near the waterfront with ample free parking nearby, this attraction suits the elementary and preschool crowd.
 Kids can get close to the animals.
-And, the penguin feeding is loads of fun!
+And, you can attend the penguin feeding!

 Noon: Lunch at The Silo in nearby Lewiston.
 You may have heard of The Silo on Man vs. Food, in which case you should get the beef on weck.
-This casual, indoor/outdoor dining on the banks of the Niagara River is a great place to enjoy a hot dog or burger.
-It’s best to arrive before the lunch rush or plan a late lunch — this place gets crowded in summertime!
+This casual, indoor/outdoor dining on the banks of the Niagara River provides a great place to enjoy a hot dog or burger.
+Insider tip: Arrive before the lunch rush or plan a late lunch — this place gets crowded in summertime!

 1:00 pm: Take a thrill ride with Whirlpool Jet Boat Tours.
 This speedy boat tour guarantees guests will get really wet.
 Ellie was 9 when we visited, and she loved the tour.
 They provide raincoats and life jackets.
 We recommend you wear water shoes of some sort (sport sandals with a sturdy strap are good).
 If you wear flip flops, you’ll be shopping for new shoes after the ride.
 Leave the camera in the car and purchase the video or photos from the tour company instead.
 I’d hate for you to lose your camera overboard.

 3:00 pm: Depart for Lockport — hopefully in dry clothes — for the Lockport Cave & Underground Boat Ride.
 Here, you’ll enjoy a different pace — a slow boat tour that takes you through the ruins of the early industrial age.
 On your way to the boat launch, you’ll walk through underground tunnels to view stalactites, flow stone and other geological formations.